fleschutz/csv2hpp/README.md

 csv2hpp
 =======
-**This utility converts CSV database tables into C/C++ header files.
+**This utility converts arbitrary CSV database tables into C/C++ header files.
 Afterward, include the header files in your software projects and immediately work on structured, well-formed datasets (and skip CSV file delivering, loading, parsing, converting, etc.).**

 👣 Steps
 ---------